We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 Not yet properly a diving watch, in recent years we can find in the market several options with a size and shape that resembles that of a diving watch.

 They even have “clock” mode so that you can use it as such out of the water.
 If you want more information about diving computers, I recommend you take a look at this guide that will help you to know the available options and choose the most appropriate one.

 The choice of the type of watch is something very personal that will depend on your preferences, tastes, and the use that you are going to give.

 If you are looking for a versatile analog watch to use both in and out of the water that allows you to know the time of immersion, with a model that is submersible 200m, with unidirectional rotating bezel and excellent visibility of the digits and hands will suffice.

 On the other hand, if you want a device that allows you to monitor some other parameter of the dive, such as the depth at which you are at each moment, you can opt for a digital model that offers additional monitoring functions.

 Even if you already have a dive computer, if you are a regular diver or do technical diving, you will need a redundant backup system to ensure you can control the essential values of your dive in case the computer fails.

-It is not the same as the watch is submersible to be really prepared to withstand the pressure to which it is subjected during a dive.
-It is important to look at the maximum depth to which the watch can be submerged, which is indicated by the acronym WR ( Water Resistant ) followed by a number.
+It is not the same as the watch is submersible to be prepared to withstand the pressure to which it is subject to during a dive.
+It is essential to look at the maximum depth to which the watch can be submerged, which is indicated by the acronym WR ( Water Resistant ) followed by a number.

-Keep in mind that the conditions used in the laboratory to define the resistance of the watch to pressure are not totally comparable to those of a real dive, since it is calculated by simulating the static pressure of a water column and not the dynamic pressure that receives the watch during a dive.
+Keep in mind that the conditions used in the laboratory to define the resistance of the watch to pressure are not comparable to those of a real dive since it is calculated by simulating the static pressure of a water column and not the dynamic pressure that receives the watch during a dive.

 Therefore, I recommend that you do not buy a WR watch too low.
 For example, WR20 does not mean you can lower up to 20m real with your watch.